Probate Q&A Series What Responsibilities Does a Probate Administrator Have in North Carolina – and How Can Estate Debts and Taxes Be Managed?

 1. Initiating Probate

-The administrator must file a petition with the clerk of superior court in the county where the deceased lived.
-Along with the petition, the administrator provides the death certificate and pays filing fees.
-If heirs are not of age or unable to act, the court may require the administrator to post a bond to protect the estate.
-(See N.C.G.S. § 28A-15-3.)
+The administrator must apply for appointment with the clerk of superior court in the county where the deceased lived.
+Along with the application, the administrator provides the death certificate and pays filing fees.
+If required by law, the administrator may be required to post a bond to protect the estate.
+(See N.C.G.S. § 28A-8-1 and § 28A-8-2.)

 2. Locating and Securing Assets